Top of page

 In this seminar, we will read key texts that helped shapecontemporary images of East European Jewry as dominated by piety, poverty, and pogroms.
 Rather than tackling the millennium-long and diverse history of East European Jewry, we’ll explore the ethnographic, photographic, literary, and theatrical sources from the 20th century that shaped public perceptions of East European Jewry both before and after the Holocaust.
 Throughout, we’ll question what these sources tell us not so much about East European Jewry but about the 20th-century urban and diaspora Jews who created these images, exhibits and stories.

-Moderated by Ellie Shainker, Department of History.
+Moderated by Ellie Schainker, Department of History.

 January 21, January 28, and February 4, 2025, from 7pm to 8:30pm.
 Fox Center Seminar Room.
 Open to all.